leomil72/swRTC/README.txt

 ** I M P O R T A N T **: the use of floating point values in setDelatT() is now DEPRECATED.
 Old versions of the library that used floats still continue to work (accepting a value that indicates the number of seconds to add/subtract with a single decimal cipher, in the range -840.0..+840.0) but this does not mean that they will do in the future, so it is reccomended that you upgrade your code and start using the new syntax with integer values.

+Since release 1.2.0, the library supports the use of the internal Real-Time Counter (RTC) present on several MUCs.
+This module permits to use the timer 2 in asynchronous mode with an external 32,768 Hz crystal.
+Setting up the timer 2 with a prescaler of 128, we get 1 overflow every 1 secon so that we can increment the software clock in a more accurate manner.
+At the moment, the use of deltaT is not supported with the use of the RTC module.
+To use the RTC module (that is present only in Atmega88/168/328, Atmega8, Atmega344/644/1284 and Atmega1280/256x), just add the following #define before the inclusion of the library:
+#define USE_INTERNAL_RTC
+#include "swRTC.h"

+The library has been modified and now the .cpp file has been removed, while its content has been included in the header file.
+This does not change the usage of the library

 ********************************************************************

 TIMESTAMPS